 - Can you recommend any books for people in my situation for sexual problems?

 - Will my sexual desire ever return to the level it once was?

 - Can I make any changes to my daily routine that would improve my lack of sex drive?

-Prepare for your doctor to ask questions about your sexual response and sex life and loss of libido.
+Prepare for your doctor to ask questions about your sexual response and sex life and the loss of libido.
 We may ask about troubles with arousal or orgasm, vaginal dryness, pain or discomfort during sex, and feelings about your changing sex life.

 Hormone Therapy for Treating Low Sex Drive

 For women experiencing low sex drive as a result of menopause, hormone replacement therapy may help ease the transition.
 When menopause lowers the estrogen level in the body, hormone replacement therapy works by re-introducing estrogen through a pill, cream, patch, or spray, adjusting your hormone levels.
 Hormone therapy can improve mood and help return a woman’s sexual desire and sexual function back to normal levels.

 But there are downsides to systemic estrogen replacement therapy, especially if you have certain types of breast or endometrial cancers, which are known to respond to estrogen levels.
 In these cases, your doctor may advise smaller doses of estrogen delivered directly to the vagina via vaginal creams, tablets, or rings.
 These can stimulate blood flow to the genitals and aid the vagina in producing natural lubricants, which can help make sex more enjoyable and comfortable.